vatpac-technology/sops/docs/enroute/brisbane/MNN.md

     <span class="hotline">**MNN** -> **CFS ADC**</span>: "Via KADSI, RXA6438"
     <span class="hotline">**CFS ADC** -> **MNN**</span>: "RXA6438"

-The Standard Assignable level from MNN to **CFS ADC** is `A080`, any other level must be prior coordinated.
+The standard assignable level from MNN to **CFS ADC** is `A080`, any other level must be prior coordinated.

 ### WLM TCU
 #### Airspace